astrostat/pylira/docs/index.rst

 Documentation
 =============

-This is the documentation for pylira.
+This is the documentation for Pylira.

 .. toctree::
   :maxdepth: 2